giovanni404/wasm_dynamic_linking/README.md

 3. foo2.c - WASM module
 4. pre.js - Contains the list of WASM modules that need to be preloaded (for dynamic linking to at run time) when the WASM application runs in a Web Browser

-## Build a standalone WASM application containing WASM modules statically linked at buildtime:
+## Build a standalone WASM application containing WASM modules statically linked at build time:

 ### For running in a WASI Runtime (e.g., **wasmtime**)